 We are currently undergoing federal income tax audits in the United States and several foreign tax jurisdictions.
-The rights to some of our intellectual property ( IP ) are owned by certain of our foreign subsidiaries, and payments are made between foreign and U.S. tax jurisdictions relating to the use of this IP.
-Recently, some other companies have had their foreign IP arrangements challenged as part of an examination.
-Our management does not believe, based upon information currently known to us, that the final resolution of any of our audits will have a material adverse effect upon our consolidated financial position and the results of operations and cash flows.
+The rights to some of our intellectual property (IP) are owned by certain of our foreign subsidiaries, and payments are made between foreign and U.S. tax jurisdictions relating to the use of this IP in a qualified cost sharing arrangement.
+Recently, some other U.S. companies have had their foreign IP arrangements challenged as part of an IRS examination, which has resulted in material proposed assessments and/or pending litigation.
+Effective September 27, 2007, the Internal Revenue Service s Large and Mid-Sized Business Division (LMSB) released a Coordinated Issues Paper (CIP) with respect to qualified cost sharing arrangements (CSAs).
+Specifically, this CIP provides guidance to IRS personnel concerning methods that may be applied to evaluate the arm s length charge (buy-in payment) for internally developed (pre-existing) as well as acquisition-related intangible property that is made available to a qualified CSA.
+We have evaluated the IRS s positions in this CIP and have concluded that it will not have a material adverse impact upon our consolidated financial position and the results of operations and cash flows.
+Furthermore, our management does not believe, based upon information currently known to us, that the final resolution of any of our audits will have a material adverse effect upon our consolidated financial position and the results of operations and cash flows.
 However, if upon the conclusion of these audits the ultimate determination of our taxes owed in any of these tax jurisdictions is for an amount in excess of the tax provision we have recorded or reserved for, our overall effective tax rate may be adversely impacted in the period of adjustment.